lamini-ai/lamini-ai.github.io/docs/rest_api/train.md

 - data_or_dataset_id (string): The dataset id you'd like to train on.
 ## Response:

 The response will include a job id and the status of the job.
 You can monitor the job at [https://app.lamini.ai/train](https://app.lamini.ai/train).
-There are a number of statuses possible, each representing a different stage in the training process.
+There are a number of statuses possible, each representing a different stage in the tuning process.

 ```
 {